Tsmith5151/Blog/_posts/2016-07-21-housing_prices.md

 df_boston = pd.concat([df_data, df_target,], axis = 1) #concat data/target

-Now that we have the data and it's stored in a Pandas DataFrame, we are ready to explore it.
+Now that we have the data and it's stored in a pandas DataFrame, we are ready to explore it.
 The DataFrame consists of 14 columns which are the attributes and 506 rows which are the individual observations.
 At this point, it would be good to examine if any values are missing.
 Missing values in Pandas are represented by `np.nan`.
-To determine whether any column contains missing values we can check by `pd.isnull(df).any()`.
-And from here the total number of missing values can be summed using the command `pd.isnull(df).sum()`; in this case there are no missing values in the dataset.
+To determine whether any column contains missing values we can quickly check by `pd.isnull(df).any()`.
+And from here the total number of missing values can be summed using the command `pd.isnull(df).sum()`; in the case of this dataset, there are no missing values.

 feats = df_boston.shape[1]
 obs = df_boston.shape[0]